VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog4comments.md

 This may seem a bit out of order, but at this stage there's problems with prioritizing how much to learn about the tool versus the craft.
 To equate to something more tangible, it's like learning the skills to design and craft a wood working project verses learning to use a saw.
 Ultimately, you need to do both.
 While, yes, learning the tool will come with experience, you still need to know enough not to cut your fingers off - or, in this case, to not waste a ton of time and think programming is overly difficult and tedious.

 Most of this comes down to learning a few extra shortcuts and setting some preferences.
-Imagine using a computer without <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">ctrl</span> + <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">C</span> for copy, <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">ctrl</span> + <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">V</span> for paste, etc.?
+Imagine using a computer without <kbd>ctrl</kbd> + <kbd>C</kbd> for copy, <kbd>ctrl</kbd> + <kbd>V</kbd> for paste, etc.?
 It would be really slow and annoying to copy, paste, select all, save, and other basic actions.
 Well, just like any other software learning how to use your text editor and related tools for writing code will make it way less awful.

 {{< details "Generic shortcut reference" >}}